InTimeTechnologies/in_time_engine/README.md

 # Other Dependencies
 - GLEW (GitHub repo is broken / missing 3 .c files as of December 13, 2025.
 It is downloaded as a .zip and extracted through s batch script on build.)

+# Building Submodules and Dependencies
+in_time_engine.vcxproj is configured through property_sheets\build_event_properties.props to call vs_scripts\build_dependencies.bat to build the dependencies using the specified configuration.
+It uses build stamps to avoid rebuilding dependencies.

+Alternatively, you can call vs_scripts\build_dependencies\build_all.bat without any arguments.
+It will build all Debug and Release versions of all dependencies.
+It will also skip rebuilding dependencies when you are building in_time_engine through build stamp files in vs_scripts\build_dependencies\build_stamps.

+Shall there be any issues, you can call vs_scripts\build_dependencies\clean_all.bat to remove build stamps and install folders for all depdencies.

+There are other individual scripts you can use.
+Refer to their respective documentation inside [vs_scripts\build_dependencies](vs_scripts\build_dependencies) directory on how to use them.

 # Building
 ```
 git clone https://github.com/InTimeTechnologies/in_time_engine.git